morganstanley/hobbes/doc/en/logging/hog.rst

 This output tells us a couple of things:

   #.
-Firstly, Hog is running in local mode, meaning that it's going to consume messages from the Hobbes ringbuffer in memory and write them out to disk.
+Firstly, Hog is running in local mode, meaning that it's going to consume messages from the Hobbes ringbuffer in memory and write them out to disk;
   #.
-When the driver application starts we get some state information about the LogGroup, and the message types
+When the driver application starts we get some state information about the LogGroup, and the message types;
   #.
 Hog has been able to determine the message names and, crucially, their types.

 Reading logs from remote processes with hog